17 Trails... maps, reports, photos. Scroll down or click on links below:

 (Dunnellon), to US41/CR39 (Citrus Springs)

 Fort DeSoto Park - Fort DeSoto Park is a Pinellas County park, covering over 1,100 acres on 5 keys south of St. Petersburg at the mouth of Tampa Bay.
 The paved 7-mile bike trail runs from the boat ramp (near the entrance), past campgrounds, and connects the east and north beaches.
 The park has over 7 miles of waterfront, award-winning beaches, campgrounds, snack bars, picnicking and more.
 A boat ramp, kayak and bike rentals are available, plus an historic fort.
 A ferry runs to Egmont Key, a Florida State Park.
 Day fee applies.
-(Trip report: Oct.
+(Reported: Oct.
 2016)